-Pay particular attention to repair stands that use a clamp to hold your bikes like the Park Tool PRS-25.
+Pay particular attention to models that use a clamp to hold your bikes like the Park Tool PCS-10.

-They usually have a weight limit of what it can support.
-Usually it can be anywhere between 20 to 40kg.
+They usually have a weight limit of what they can support.
+Usually, it can be anywhere between 20 to 40 kg.
 If you’re working on a road bike, there’s not much for you to worry about.

-But if you’re working on heavier bikes such as mountain bike, commuter bike, fat bike or a e-bike, then you’ve to pay more attention.
+But if you’re working on heavier bikes such as mountain bikes, commuter bikes, fat bikes, or an e-bike, then you’ve to pay more attention.

 If you like carrying your repair stand on-the-go or do not have a permanent workspace in your home, then you need to consider the portability of your stand.

-When considering portability, I recommend going for a lightweight stand such as the Tacx Team Spider.
+When considering portability, I recommend going for a lightweight stand such as The Feedback Sports Sport Mechanic Stand.